i10416/terraform-provider-piano/docs/resources/unsafe_custom_field.md

 page_title: "piano_unsafe_custom_field Resource - piano"
 subcategory: ""
 description: |-
   This is a custom field resource.
-This resource is unsafe in that it always creates or updates resources because piano id API does not provide a way of getting custom field without mutating it
+This resource is unsafe in that it always creates or updates resources because piano id API does not provide a way of getting custom field without mutating it.
 ---

 # piano_unsafe_custom_field (Resource)

 This is a custom field resource.
-This resource is unsafe in that it always creates or updates resources because piano id API does not provide a way of getting custom field without mutating it
+This resource is unsafe in that it always creates or updates resources because piano id API does not provide a way of getting custom field without mutating it.